andregregory45/active-directory/README.md

 </p>

 <h1>Active Directory Deployment and Administration in Azure</h1>

-This project outlines the implementation and administration of on-premises Active Directory within Azure Virtual Machines.<br />
+This project outlines the implementation and administration of on-premises Active Directory within Azure Virtual Machines.
+In this project, we will create two VMs in the same virtual network (VNet).
+One will be a Domain Controller (DC) hosting a domain, and the other will be a Client machine.
+We will change the DC's private IP address to a static IP address, because .
+Client machine will be joined to the domain.
+We will control the DNS settings on the client machine, the client machine will use the DC as its DNS server.<br />

 <h2>Environments and Technologies Used</h2>